sandragreiner/secpps-ws/README.md

 # Virtual Format

-For holding the workshop virtually, we plan to use Zoom to live-stream all presentations and enable discussions and break-out groups.
+For holding the workshop virtually, we plan to use Zoom or WebEx to live-stream all presentations and enable discussions and break-out groups.
 We will additionally rely on a shared online whiteboard (e.g., Miro) to support discussions and creative processes.
 Stay tuned for further information.

 # Registration